 - Some drawings are Portrait to print “A” size (8.5″ x 11″) including illustrations with the instructions.
 Or . . .

 - Some drawings are Landscape, Full Sheet format.
-Full sheets can print at 8.5″ x 11″ or up to 22″ x 17″ using options in Acrobat Reader or other PDF software.
+Full sheets can print at 8.5″ x 11″ or up to 22″ x 17″ (“C” size) using options in Acrobat Reader or other PDF software.

-Sixth, Our DIY plans include Options in the design with things to customize the look or enhance performance.
-We encourage customization and explain where that’s OK and where it is best not.
+Sixth, Our DIY plans include Options – like things to customize the look or modify performance.
+We encourage customization, so we explain where that’s OK and where it is best not.
 Read about When it is Safe to Customize the Plans.

 How Do I Get Plans?

-Plans are available electronically from this website, or you can get them by mail-order — and we offer multiple ways to receive your plans too:
+Plans are available electronically via download from this website, or you can get them by mail-order — and we offer multiple ways to receive your plans too:

 Note: Printed plans are delivered on 8.5″ x 11″ and/or 11″ x 17″ paper as appropriate.
 However, the templates, if needed, print at full size.